wernerjoss/bulkmail/README.md

 ## Usage:
 The CLI Version, bulkmail.py, is the core function of this Program.
-It takes the Recipient File Name and the Message File Name as mandatory Arguments, others for Simulation (Test before actual sending!), Logfile creation, Nice Title and Attachment (File) are optional.
+It takes the Recipient File Name and the Message File Name as mandatory Arguments, others for Simulation (Test before actual sending!), Logfile creation, Nice Salutation and Attachment (File) are optional.
 Configuration (SMTP Server, Sender Credentials) is (currently) inside the source code and must be adapted to your needs before actual use.
-bulkmail.yp should be stored somwhere in your PATH, e.g. /usr/local/bin .
+bulkmail.py should be stored somewhere in your PATH, e.g. /usr/local/bin .
-The same applies for the GUI Frontend bmgui.py.
+The same applies for the GUI Frontend bmgui.py/bmgui_layout.py.
 Be sure to provide the Recipints List File in the correct Format !
 (each Line holds Fist Name, blank, Last Name, blank, <email address> - empty Lines or Lines beginning with # are ignored).